What Is a Roth IRA? Benefits, Rules & Contribution Limits

 What Is a Roth IRA?

 A Roth IRA is a tax-advantaged individual retirement account funded with after-tax contributions.
-Unlike a Traditional IRA, contributions are not tax-deductible — but qualified withdrawals in retirement are 100% tax-free, including all earnings.
+Unlike a Traditional IRA, contributions are not tax-deductible — but qualified withdrawals (please see below for qualifying information) in retirement are 100% tax-free, including all earnings.
 You are also never required to take money out during your lifetime, making the Roth IRA one of the most flexible retirement accounts available.

 With a Roth IRA, you pay taxes on your money now — then never again (on qualifying withdrawals).
 That means decades of compound growth that you get to keep entirely.
 For younger savers or anyone who expects to be in a higher tax bracket in retirement, a Roth IRA can be one of the most powerful long-term savings tools available.